-The ICR is also the leading academic research centre in the UK.
-We ranked first in the Times Higher Education league table for performance in the last Research Excellence Framework.
-And we are the leading academic institution in the UK, in terms of the impact of our papers in biological sciences and clinical medicine on our peers.
-Together with The Royal Marsden, we are one of the top centres in the world for cancer research and treatment.
+The ICR is also the second-leading academic research centre in the UK.
+We ranked second in the Times Higher Education league table for performance in the last Research Excellence Framework.
+We are the leading academic institution in the UK in biological sciences and third in terms of the impact our research makes on wider society.

 The ICR is focused on taking our research results to patients as quickly as possible.
-We work with pharmaceutical companies to develop new treatments for patients, and are the most successful university in the UK at generating invention income from our discoveries – income which we plough back into our research.
+We work with biotech, pharmaceutical and other companies to develop new treatments for patients, and are amongst the most successful universities in the UK at generating invention income from our discoveries – income which we invest back into our research.